-Over the past year, your life may have temporarily lost much of its purpose and meaning as a result of the loss of your loved one.
-As time passes, you may start to get a better grasp on your identity and feel more secure.
-Perhaps you have made new friends or become involved in new activities.
-Your sense of humor may have returned, along with the ability to relax and have fun.
-Enjoying life again does not make you disloyal to your loved one or their memory.
-Feeling better does not lessen the love you have for the person who died.
-The times when you run across that favorite picture, hear that old tune, or smell that familiar fragrance are opportunities to remember your loved one with fondness.
+Over the past year your life may have temporarily lost much of its purpose and meaning as a result of the loss of your loved one.
+As time passes, you may be starting to get a better grasp on your identity and be feeling more secure.
+Perhaps you have made new friends or gotten involved in new activities.
+Your sense of humor may have returned along with the ability to relax and have fun.
+Enjoying life again does not have to make you feel disloyal to your loved one or their memory.
+Recovery does not lessen the love you truly have for the deceased.
+The times when you run across that favorite picture, hear that old tune, or smell that familiar fragrance are opportunities to remember your loved one with happiness and joy.

-Although there may be progress in some or all of these areas, there are still days when it seems as though their death was just yesterday.
+Although you have made progress in some or all of these areas, there are still days when it seems as though the death was just yesterday.
+Accept the loss and releasing feelings of grief will help you to heal.
+However, it does not mean that the pain is gone forever.
 Grief accompanies all the major events in life.
 During special days of the year and special times in your life, you may miss having your loved one at your side.
 Those times will continue to bring back the pain and sorrow of your loss.
-This aspect of grief happens to everyone and is a normal part of the grieving experience.
-You will learn how to anticipate these special days and what you need to manage emotions as they resurface.
-Many people use various rituals that are personal and intentional in their reconnection to their loved one.
+These temporary setbacks happen to everyone and are a normal part of the grieving experience.